gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 ### Logging into the Stroom UI for the first time

-To log into the UI of your newly installed Stroom instance, present the base URL to your [Chrome (external link)](https://www.google.com/chrome "Google Chrome Web Browser") browser.
-In this deployment, you should enter the URLS
+To log into the UI of your newly installed Stroom instance, present the base URL to your
-`http://stroomp.strmdev00.org`, or `https://stroomp.strmdev00.org` or `https://stroomp.strmdev00.org/stroom`, noting the first URLs
-should automatically direct you to the last URL.
+{{< external-link "Chrome" "https://www.google.com/chrome" >}} browser.
+In this deployment, you should enter the URLS `http://stroomp.strmdev00.org`, or `https://stroomp.strmdev00.org` or `https://stroomp.strmdev00.org/stroom`, noting the first URLs should automatically direct you to the last URL.